 A personal injury settlement refers to the monetary compensation that a victim/plaintiff receives from a defendant to prevent the case from going to trial (provided that the plaintiff accepts the settlement).
-If you have completed the process of filing a personal injury claim, you may be wondering, how long does it take to get a settlement check after signing the release?
+If you have completed the process of filing a personal injury claim, you may be wondering, how long it takes to get a settlement check after signing the release.
 Most victims in personal injury cases are indeed anxious to receive a settlement check to pay medical bills and other expenses accumulated due to the accident.

 Remember, you don’t have to take the first check the insurance company sends you; speak with a car accident attorney first.
 In some cases, pushing for a trial or at least having your personal injury attorney may increase the compensation you can receive from a settlement.
 This differs on a case-to-case basis.